Sheriff: Aide who accused Cuomo files criminal complaint

 Apple didn't immediately return a phone message from The Associated Press.
 His office confirmed to The AP that the report had been filed.

+The Albany County district attorney would not confirm that they received a complaint, saying they had no plans to release any information because "this is an ongoing matter that is under review,” spokesperson Cecilia Walsh said in an email.

+Cuomo has denied touching anyone inappropriately.
+His lawyers have acknowledged that Cuomo and the woman met together on the day of the alleged encounter, but said he never groped her.

-An independent investigation overseen by the state attorney general's office this week found Cuomo sexually harassed 11 women and worked to retaliate against one of his accusers.
+Calls for Cuomo's resignation or impeachment soared this week after an independent investigation overseen by the state attorney general's office concluded that Cuomo sexually harassed 11 women and worked to retaliate against one of his accusers.

 Prosecutors in several New York counties have said they are interested in investigating claims of inappropriate touching by Cuomo, but all had said they needed the women involved in the allegations to make a formal report.